 In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers."
 The ASU outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers.
 Additionally, the ASU expands the disclosure requirements for revenue recognition.
 The ASU was originally effective for the annual reporting period in the fiscal year that begins after December 15, 2016.
-In August 2015, the FASB issued ASU No. 2015-14, "Revenue from Contracts with Customers: Deferral of the Effective Date." which defers the effective date of the standard to the annual reporting period in the fiscal year that begins after December 15, 2017 and early adoption is permitted as of the original effective date.
-The Company is currently evaluating the impact, if any, that the ASU will have on its condensed consolidated financial statements.
+In August 2015, the FASB issued ASU No. 2015-14, "Revenue from Contracts with Customers: Deferral of the Effective Date." which provides amendments that defer the effective date of ASU 2014-09 by one year.
+In 2016, the FASB additionally issued ASU No. 2016-08-Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations (Reporting Revenue Gross versus Net); ASU No. 2016-10, "Identifying Performance Obligations and Licensing,"; and ASU 2016-12 Revenue from Contracts with Customers (Topic 606); Narrow-Scope Improvements and Practical Expedients.
+The amendments in these updates are effective either retrospectively to each prior reporting period presented, or as a cumulative-effect adjustment as of the date of adoption, during interim and annual periods beginning after December 15, 2017, with early adoption permitted beginning after December 15, 2016.
+The Company is currently assessing the impact of the adoption of this update on its financial condition, results of operations and cash flows, or disclosures thereto.